-When I was a kid, my very proper Bostonian Aunt Edythe intimidated me.
+She was a very proper Bostonian with lots of experience and a haughty manner.
 She was well traveled, knew about art and antiquities, and had strict rules for how much water one could use when washing dishes at her house.
-I found out about that last item when I inadvertently left the tap running while scrubbing a dish – I learned quickly that one should conserve water by filling the sink with soapy water.
+I found out about that last item when I inadvertently left the tap running while scrubbing a dish.
+I learned quickly that one should conserve water by filling the sink with soapy water.
 Suitably chastised, I followed her directions, but then rarely volunteered to do the dishes at her house after that – an important lesson for my own parenting years.

 But in one case, the motivation for the change was the opposite; the “old” name was too sweet, making people blanch at the prospect of “eating Bambi.”
 Can you find that last one?